 The last month has been a whirlwind for all of us, as we struggle to adapt to social distancing — both physically and mentally.
 At Big Health we are exceptionally well-positioned to help at this time — our evidence-based digital therapeutics for mental health (Daylight for worry & anxiety, Sleepio for poor sleep) are deliverable at a distance without the need for human contact.

-So, four weeks ago, I announced that we’d be providing our products at no cost to employers, to allow them to rapidly offer essential mental health benefits to their teams.
+So, at the beginning of March, I announced that we’d be providing our products at no cost to employers, to allow them to rapidly offer essential mental health benefits to their teams.
 The response has been enormous, so I thought I’d share some insights and lessons learned.

 1. There's a huge demand for essential mental health support right now